CAN YOU GET

 I remember that first time I heard the term “pre-cum” was when someone in my eighth grade asked about this during our health class.
 This was one of those hot topics, where boys and girls didn’t even know the basics, but still wanted to know all about those risky situations which could leave a girl pregnant.
 What I remember clearly was the teacher saying “No” in a very clear manner, while explaining that pre-cum doesn’t contain sperm, but quickly managed to steer our conversation towards the ways we can protect ourselves during sex.

-What is important to be said here is the reason why my classmates wanted to know if a girl can get pregnant from pre-cum, since even though we were teens when we had his conversation, I am sure there are many adults who are having this same dilemma.
+What is important to be said here is the reason why my classmates wanted to know if a girl can get pregnant from pre-cum, since even though we were teens when we had this conversation, I am sure there are many adults who are having this same dilemma.
 The reason for asking this is because teens wanted to know if pulling out before ejaculating is a way to avoid pregnancy, which can be looked at a method of birth control.
 This is why the question of “Can you get pregnant from pre-cum?” is still pretty much important.

 Before answering the question “Can You Get Pregnant From Pre-Cum?”, it is important to learn how pregnancy happens.

 Pregnancy happens when the semen full of sperm cells released by the male, gets inside the vagina.
-On the other hand, woman’s ovaries are releasing matured egg during ovulation.
-If the intercourse happens during ovulation, and if the semen gets inside the vagina, the sperm can penetrate the egg, which is how fertilisation happens.
+On the other hand, woman’s ovaries are releasing a matured egg during ovulation.
+If the intercourse happens during ovulation, and if the semen gets inside the vagina, the sperm can penetrate the egg, which is how fertilization happens.

 What is important to be said is that the sperm can live inside the female up to five days, which is how unprotected intercourse can leave a female pregnant even if the ovulation had happened days before.